 }

 and by then applying the inverse Fourier transform:

-Eqs. \ref{eq:convtheor} and \ref{eq:invfourier} will not always have an analytical solution.
-In the present case however, since both parent and resultant distribution -- $\mathcal{G}_{\rm MS}^0$ and $\mathcal{G}_{\rm SB}$, resp. -- are log-normal, the boost-function kernel also has this functional form:
+Equations \ref{eq:convtheor} and \ref{eq:invfourier} will not always have an analytical solution.
+In the present case however, since both parent and resultant distribution -- $\mathcal{G}_{\rm MS}^0$ and $\mathcal{G}_{\rm SB}$, resp. -- are log-normal, the boost function kernel also has this functional form: